-High school is hard for everyone, no matter how cool or sporty or smart you are.
+I had fake Chanel sunglasses on and an Abercrombie bikini.
+I had bought the book with some chore money after glancing through the self-help section of Barnes & Noble.
+High school is hard for everyone, no matter how cool or athletic or smart you are.
 I think we can all agree on that.
 For me, it was a lot harder than I had expected.
-I went to a private Baptist high school where we had to wear uniforms and attend a daily Bible class.
-Despite being "religious", many of the girls were far from kind and it was really difficult to fit in unless your parent's had at least a half a million dollar home or you already had a ridiculously good education.
-I had neither but thankfully my family did good enough and I was intelligent enough to fly under the radar from constant bullying.
+I went to a private Baptist high school.
+We had to wear uniforms and attend a daily Bible class- which wasn't so bad in itself.
+However, it was really difficult to fit in unless your parent's had at least a half a million dollar home and/or you already had a ridiculously good education and brain to back it up.
+I had neither but thankfully I seemed "normal" enough to fly under the radar from constant bullying.

-It's been a whirlwind of events and even though I'm only 25, I often feel like I've already lived several different lives.
+It's been a whirlwind of events and even though I'm only 26, I often feel like I've already lived several different lives.
 I've made traveling a priority, often as a way to escape sadness or stresses that affect me on a daily basis.
 I've started a Meetup group, which has taught me that I am, in fact, a pretty social person and something about me seems to bring people together.
 I'm not sure if that's always a good thing but it is what it is.
 I've learned a lot about myself, people, and human nature in general.

 There have been ups and downs, positives and negatives.
-I still struggle with my mental outlook and what I'm not sure is depression or just a normal reaction to dealing with death, divorce, and frequent life changes within a short amount of time.
+I still struggle with my mental outlook and what I'm not sure is depression or just a normal reaction to dealing with deaths, divorces, and frequent life changes within a short amount of time.
 I think it's so great that our society is starting to be more open about mental health and the stigma of having to act like everything is ok is beginning to fade away.
 People are embracing being honest about their feelings and struggles in a healthy way.

 I made excuses, it made me feel better.
 Deep down I felt terrible.
 One bad review in this day and age can make or break a business permanently. & here I was getting multiple ones at once.
-I felt like I had messed up, again.
+I felt like I had messed up- yet again!
 I felt like people were taking advantage of my lower priced packages or my "too nice" personality.
 I stopped marketing myself for future clients.
 I decided to rebrand - which I'm still working on.
 It's hard to be the backbone for a business when you feel like your own backbone is collapsing from stress and the downfalls of life.

-I almost called it quits a few weeks ago.
+I almost called it quits last winter.
 I was crying in my bathtub.
 I felt like I was losing everything I had been working towards the past few years.
 I thought that if I just started over and had a "normal" job that maybe I would feel more stable.
 I told myself that someone with my mental health state shouldn't and couldn't run their own business.
 It would be better for me to take directions and have a clear schedule.
 The stresses and instability of my job was making me feel more unstable.
 I told myself it was time to move on and leave the dream of capturing the world on film to a more secure occupation.

 That's when I realized that I'm not that person.
 Somedays I might feel weak, but it doesn't mean I'm weak.
 If anything, I'm stronger than most.
 Just because I don't always feel secure in myself doesn't mean I can't be secure in my own business.
 Maybe I can be a voice for those who are overwhelmed by their mental health struggles.
 Maybe it will take more effort than it would for someone in a "happy" frame of mind but that doesn't mean it's impossible.
 I've let people down, but I've also been let down by others. & even if it means that through all of my recent decisions I've let myself down, it also means I can lift myself back up.